 Sociology at York is a super fun and varied degree.
 The subject matter is vast, one week you could be in a lecture about memes and the next a lecture about the marketisation of body parts.
 I came to York having no previous experience with any type of social sciences.
 I don’t think I realised … Continue reading A Week in the Life of a Sociology Student

 Hi Guys!
 I’m Lauren and I am a 2nd Year student studying sociology at York.
 So far my university experience has been so fun, educating and very versatile.
-With topics varying from reality TV to body hair removal, York has a really contemporary department, dealing with the most up-to-date issues within society.
-I’ve lived in … Continue reading The Week of a Sociology Student
+With topics varying from reality TV to body hair removal, York has a really contemporary Sociology department, dealing with the most up-to-date issues within society.
+I’ve lived … Continue reading The Week of a Sociology Student

 York has many lovely restaurants and being a bit of a foodie I have tried many of them myself, with friends, family and most often, my boyfriend.
 Going out for food is a fantastic way to catch up with friends or just to unwind after a stressful term.
 Missoula Montana Bar & Grill has been a firm … Continue reading Restaurants in York

 A question thrown around a lot during Freshers’ week is “What do you study?”.
 It’s a nice, easy question to initiate a conversation as you get to know more people.
 Or that was what I thought, until my response of ‘Social Policy’ often received rather confused looks!
 Indeed, when asked to expand upon my chosen … Continue reading What even is Social Policy?

 For this post I decided to get a rather different perspective on studying criminology at York.
 Special thanks go to Dr Katy Sian, lecturer in Sociology, for giving her thoughts on some of my questions… Why do you think criminology is so appealing to students?
 I think criminology is appealing to students because it is … Continue reading A lecturer’s thoughts on Criminology at York